petergpinto/cs301-101-group4/data_gathering/README.md

 ## getHistoricalPrices.py

 This python script downloads historical data from Yahoo Finance using the yfinance python library.
 It runs once every day at midnight outputs daily quote information in csv format

+# mysql_table.sql

+The description of the table that holds the data in the MySQL database